 This course is a comparative inquiry into the bases and mechanisms of racial and ethnic thinking which have been used as the criteria to create social inequality.
-This course looks at the epistemological ways that people have come to understand the concepts of race and ethnicity and have used those understandings to perpetuate social inequality.
+We look at the epistemological ways that people have come to understand the concepts of race and ethnicity and have used those understandings to perpetuate social inequality.
 Offered intermittently.

-Introduction to major theoretical perspectives, empirical work, and methodological issues in the sociology of popular culture: the social production of meanings and symbols (including art, music, literature), and the impact of those meanings and symbols on society.
+Prerequisite: SOC - 150 or permission of instructor.
+Introduction to major theoretical perspectives, empirical work, and methodological issues in the sociology of culture: the social production of meanings and symbols (including art, music, literature, popular culture), and the impact of those meanings and symbols on society.
 Particular focus on the role of culture in power struggles, investigating when and how dominant groups use culture to maintain their power, and when and how subordinate groups use culture as a means of political resistance.

-This course examines how societies come to construct children and childhood through an examination of the history of childhood, kids' culture, families, schools, work, the 'traffic' in children, toys, myths and stories, and understandings of gender, race and class.
-Offered every Spring.
+This course is about how societies come to construct children and childhood through an examination of the history of childhood, kid's culture, families, schools, work, the 'traffic' in children, toys, myths and stories, and understandings of gender, race and class.

 This course examines the structural and interpersonal bases of inequality, especially as they relate to differential opportunities, mobility, and power.
 Offered intermittently.